Found at the Slough:

-Here at the Slough they can be found in open water or hauled out on the mudflats in the main slough channel, from Moss Landing harbor to Hudson Landing, but most common in the North harbor area.
+Here at the slough they can be found in open water or hauled out on the mudflats in the main slough channel, from Moss Landing harbor to Hudson Landing, but are most common in the North harbor area.

 Otters eat clams, crabs, oysters, abalone, sea urchin, other small marine species including the fat innkeeper worm.
 Sea otters eat approximately 25% of their weight in food each day.

-Sea otters have more between 500,000 and 1 million hairs per square inch.
-Unlike other marine mammals who have a layer of blubber to keep warm the otter utilizes its dense hairs help protect them from the cold water.
-Otters are also one of the few mammals who use tools.
+Sea otters have between 500,000 and 1 million hairs per square inch.
+Unlike other marine mammals who have a layer of blubber to keep warm, sea otters utilizes their dense fur to help protect them from the cold water.
+Otters are also one of the few mammals that use tools.
 Otters commonly use rocks to open prey, such as gaper clams here in the slough.
 When not eating or grooming, otters relax on their backs, floating with the tides down the waters of the Slough.